 This tutorial will make web UI testing easy.
 We will build a simple yet robust web UI test solution using Python, pytest, and Selenium WebDriver.
 We will learn strategies for good test design as well as patterns for good automation code.
-By the end of the tutorial, you’ll be a web test automation champ!
+By the end of the tutorial, you’ll know to improve your web UI with python with a parallel test and be a web test automation champ!
 Your Python test project can be the foundation for your own test cases, too.

 - Set Your Test Automation Goals (Chapter 1)

 - Create A Python Test Automation Project Using Pytest (Chapter 2)

 - Installing Selenium WebDriver Using Python and Chrome (Chapter 3)

 - Write Your First Web Test Using Selenium WebDriver, Python and Chrome (Chapter 4)

 - Develop Page Object Selenium Tests Using Python (Chapter 5)

 - How to Read Config Files in Python Selenium Tests (Chapter 6)